dbos-inc/eslint-plugin/README.md

 The fastest way to get started with DBOS is by following the [quickstart](https://docs.dbos.dev/getting-started/quickstart), where you'll learn how to get a backend running in less than five minutes.

-The tutorial and examples include setup of `typescript-eslint` with this plugin.
+The tutorial and examples include setup of `eslint` with this plugin.

 ## Additional Documentation